Zero-Human Demonstration End-to-end Autonomous Driving with Trajectory Scorer: Experiments

+Fig. \ref{fig:viz_navsim} and Fig. \ref{fig:viz_hugsim} show visualization results on the open-loop Navtest and the closed-loop HUGSIM, respectively.
+Interestingly, although \hydra is trained without human demonstrations, \hydra learns driving patterns that resemble human trajectories from rule-based rewards in nominal driving scenarios, such as long-term path following.
+On the other hand, when facing complex urban interactions, as shown in Fig. \ref{fig:viz_navsim} (d), \hydra can crucially make different but safer trajectory plans than the human demonstration.
+In the red box's leftmost scenario, while both the human and the agent navigate around a cyclist, \hydra exhibits a more pronounced nudging behavior, providing even more lateral clearance than the human driver to ensure safety.
+Further, the second scenario shows that \hydra decelerates after detecting the cut-in behavior of the leading vehicle.
+In the third scenario, \hydra shows it can anticipate the luggage handlers' movements, opting for a more conservative path than that of the human driver.

-Fig.~\ref{fig:viz_navsim} and Fig.~\ref{fig:viz_hugsim} show visualization results on the open-loop planning benchmark Navtest and the closed-loop driving benchmark HUGSIM, respectively.
-Interestingly, \hydra learns driving patterns that resemble human trajectories from rule-based rewards, though it is trained without human demonstrations.
-Moreover, \hydra manages to navigate safely in safety-critical driving scenarios without training on simulated data, as shown in Fig.~\ref{fig:viz_hugsim}.
-Even under the extreme condition depicted in Fig.~\ref{fig:viz_hugsim} (c), where the ego agent must overtake a parked car while facing an oncoming vehicle, \hydra can safely complete the route.
-This demonstrates the strong closed-loop driving ability of \hydra.
+Moreover, \hydra manages to navigate safely in safety-critical driving scenarios without closed-loop training or adaptation, as shown in Fig. \ref{fig:viz_hugsim}.
+Even under the extreme conditions depicted in Fig. \ref{fig:viz_hugsim} (c), where the ego agent must overtake a parked car while facing an oncoming vehicle, \hydra can safely complete the route.
+This demonstrates the strong closed-loop driving ability and the robust safety margin maintained by \hydra in highly complex long-tail situations.